bigqio/bigq/README.md

 if (!client.ListChannelSubscribers(guid, out response, out clients)) { // handle errors }
 ```

-## connecting using websockets
+## Connecting using Websockets

-please refer to the sample Javascript chat application on github.
+Please refer to the sample test client or Javascript chat application on Github.

-## connecting using SSL
+## Connecting using SSL

-when connecting using SSL, if you are using self-signed certificates, be sure to set 'AcceptInvalidSSLCerts' to true in the config file on both the server and client.
+When connecting using SSL, if you are using self-signed certificates, be sure to set 'AcceptInvalidSSLCerts' to true in the config file on both the server and client.
 Use PFX files for certificates.
 Note that for Websockets and SSL, the certificate must be bound to the port in the operating system.

-## authorization
+## Authorization

-bigq uses two filesystem files (defined in the server configuration file) to determine if messages should be authorized.
+BigQ uses two filesystem files (defined in the server configuration file) to determine if messages should be authorized.
 Please refer to the sample files in the project for their structure.
 It is important to note that using this feature can and will affect performance.

-## bigq framing
+## Bigq Framing

-bigq uses a simple framing mechanism that closely follows HTTP.
+Bigq uses a simple framing mechanism that closely follows HTTP.
 A set of headers start each message, with each header ending in a carriage return and newline ```\r\n```.
 The headers contain a variety of metadata, and most importantly, ContentLength, which indicates how many bytes are to be read after the header delimiter.
 The header delimiter is an additional carriage return and newline ```\r\n``` which follows the carriage return and newline of the final header.
 The body is internally treated as a byte array so the connected clients will need to manage encoding.
 ```
 Email: foo@bar.com
 ContentType: application/json
 ContentLength: 22

 { first_name: 'joel' }
 ```

-## running under Mono
+## Running under Mono

 BigQ works well in Mono environments to the extent that we have tested it.
 It is recommended that when running under Mono, you execute the containing EXE using --server and after using the Mono Ahead-of-Time Compiler (AOT).
 ```
 mono --aot=nrgctx-trampolines=8096,nimt-trampolines=8096,ntrampolines=4048 --server myapp.exe
 mono --server myapp.exe
 ```

-## version history
+## Version History

-notes from previous versions (starting with v1.5.0) will be moved here.
+Notes from previous versions (starting with v1.5.0) will be moved here.
 v1.6.0
 - forced use of heartbeats, moved disconnect detect into heartbeat manager
 - major refactor (connection manager, channel manager, variable naming consistency)